 “The Mill erected in 1855, is of modern construction, has Four Pairs Stones, with all the necessary Machinery for Manufacturing Flour, driven by a Condensing Steam Engine of 25 Horse-power (nominally), with an abundant supply of Water.”

 The steam engine became a predominant form of power in Flour Mills in the 19th century during industrialisation.
-Power before, was sourced from wind and water until James Watt (Scottish Inventor) re-worked an original steam engine design and patented it making his idea a substantial contribution to the industrial revolution and huge improvements in the manufacture of flour.
-Some equipment from the steam engine can be still found in the Flour Mill.
+Power before, was sourced from wind and water until James Watt (Scottish Inventor) re-worked an original steam engine design and patented it, making his idea a substantial contribution to the industrial revolution and the improvement in the manufacturing of flour.
+Some equipment from the steam engine can be still found in the Flour Mill today.

 1865 saw a Mr R.S Jamieson taking a lease of the Castle Mill at a rent of £250 for 10 years, but three years later tried to sell or let the building again.
 It is clear during this three year period that Jamieson tried to extend the business of the mill: